 As with Canadian business composition, the majority of the businesses in Nanaimo are small to medium sized enterprises.
-The City of Nanaimo has 3,977 businesses with employees.
-Approximately 87% (2,997) of these businesses have between 1 and 19 employees; 9% (300) of the businesses have between 20-49 employees; 4% (145) of these businesses have between 50-499 employees and 7 businesses have more than 500 employees.
+The City of Nanaimo had 3,464 businesses with employees in 2020.
+Approximately 87% (3,028) of these businesses have between 1 and 19 employees; 9% (282) of the businesses have between 20-49 employees; 4% (150) of these businesses have between 50-499 employees and 4 businesses have more than 500 employees.
 Nanaimo's largest sectors by employment are: Healthcare and Social Assistance, Retail Trade, Construction, Accommodation & Food Services and Educational Services (2016 Census)

-Businesses by Employee Size 2019 City of Nanaimo
+Businesses by Employee Size 2020 City of Nanaimo